-Following the passage of the classification amendment, the legislature established statutory limits on the discount available to residential property, as well as the maximum increase that could be placed on business properties.
+Following the passage of the classification amendment, the Legislature established statutory limits on the discount available to residential property, as well as the maximum increase that could be placed on business properties.
 Under the original legislation, the tax rate for residential property could be discounted down to 65% of the non-classified tax rate (i.e., what the rate would be without classification), provided that this rate did not increase the tax rate for business properties to more than 150% of the non-classified rate.

 Between 1983 and 1987, however, rapid appreciation in housing values increased the residential share of the property tax burden.
 In Fiscal Year 1989, legislation approved by the state legislature revised the limits provided under the original classification act and enabled local officials to mitigate further tax shifts.
+With the exception of a short-term adjustment in the classification formula in the early 2000s, the formula has remained at these limits.